 Departure to the East part of Georgia, Kakheti region which is known for its 8000 years’ unbroken wine traditions and the abundance of historical monuments.

 After arriving in Kakheti, we start our journey with Ikalto monastery and academy - educational center of the 12th century, where we can discover the ancient method of winemaking and conservation of it.
 Then we visit a typical ethnographic house with family wine cellar to get known more about making Georgian Qvevri wine, taste their family wine.

-Our culinary journey continues to Alvani, the village where we discover local typical cuisine of mountain population of upper Kakheti.
+Our culinary journey continues to Alvani, the village where we discover local typical cuisine of mountain population of Kakheti.
 Here livestock is the leading occupation for living and people widely use dairy products for cuisine that are prepared in a very different way comparing to other regions.
 Based on these natural dairy products, today we prepare traditional bakery “Kotori” (typical cheese pie) and “Dambalkhacho” (cottage cheese with melted butter).

 Our next destination is Alaverdi Cathedral (XI century).
 Then the road goes to Telavi - the administrative center of the region.

 Transfer: Private vehicle, around 3h, 140 km.
 Overnight in Telavi.

 Typical cuisine traditions of the region

 Apart from wine tradition, Kakheti region is also well known for its typical cuisine, a very typical Kakhetian bread called “Shoti”, traditional delicacy – Churchkhela and the culture of making barbeque (Mtsvadi).